hoodiecrow/ConsTcl/README.md

 numbers, or most of the numerical tower.
 Error reporting is spotty, and there is no error recovery.

+### About the book

+I like writing documentation, and occasionally I'm good at it.
+When I work on a software project, I like to annotate the source code with bits of documentation, which I then extract and put together using document stream editing tools like `sed` and `awk` (The pipeline is Vim to create annotated source > sed/awk > a markdown README document for GitHub's benefit > awk > a (La)TeX document > TeXworks > a PDF document: all the steps except the last are automated using make).
+On finishing up ConsTcl, it struck me that the documentation for this piece of software was fit for a book.

-About the program listings: I have tried to write clear, readable code, but the page format forces me to shorten lines.
-I have used two-space indents instead of four-space, and broken off long lines with a \ at the end of the first line (a so-called "tucked-in tail").
+### About the program listings

+I have tried to write clear, readable code, but the page format forces me to shorten lines.
+I have used two-space indents instead of four-space, a smaller font, and broken off long lines with a \ at the end of the first line (a so-called "tucked-in tail").
 Neither of these measures improve readability, but the alternative is overwriting the margins.

+### About me

+I'm a 60 year old former system manager who has dabbled in programming since 1979--46 years.
+Currently, since around 25 years, my language of choice is the rather marginal Tcl (it's not even in the 100 most used languages).
+Tcl suits me, and there are things that one can do in Tcl that one can't easily do in other languages.
+Lisp is a runner-up in my affections, a language that fascinates me but doesn't fit my brain very well (though I have written one large piece of software in AutoLisp).

 ## Initial declarations